This post contains affiliate links. A portion of the proceeds will be donated to UNICEF.

 Choose the right path

 I started with a very small loop close to our house that had a very slight incline.
 At the beginning, we would only do that short loop and go home.
 This was enough for her and it took us 45 minutes because she wanted to stop so much.
 I would ask her if she wanted to go further, but initially the answer was always “just the short loop then we go home”.
 Eventually, she was doing this loop in 15 minutes.
 The small incline was perfect because she started to get a sense for gliding down it.
-This was her favourite part.
+This was her favorite part.

 Use a reward